Dev-Santi/challenges--Skilled-elearning/README.md

-# Welcome to Skilled E-Learning
+# Welcome to Skilled E-Learning!

 ![Screenshot of the page](./assets/screen.png)